 Protection of intellectual property

 None of your startup legal concerns is more important than retaining the competitive advantage in the business landscape and this is often a challenge for new businesses.
 You need to go the extra mile for protecting your intellectual property.
 Fortunately, you can do it by leveraging copyrights, trademarks, and trade secrets patents.
 But it is possible only with proper legal action and coverage.
 Moreover, you should take steps to fight it out if someone tries to breach your intellectual property rights.
+For example, if someone tries to register a trademark under the same name as your trademark, you could use the trademark opposition period to hinder them from doing so.

 As soon as you start operating, your business becomes exposed to diverse liability risks which also involve legal implications.
 There could be claims by workers who get injured at the workplace during business hours.
 If a customer gets injured due to a premises accident or defective product, they can hire a Nashville lawyer for a severe injury claim to seek compensation for their injuries.
 Unless you have a legal recourse to handle such issues, you can expect big trouble in the form of complicated and expensive lawsuits.
 The best approach would be to prevent startup legal concerns and mishaps in the first place.
 Even if they do happen, your first preference should be to resolve with negotiations.